AnanyaSharma29/eth_inter_assgn2/README.md

 # FRONTEND DISCRIPTION:

-The frontend is a simple HTML and JavaScript application that allows you to interact with the SimpleContract and display its values.
+The frontend is a simple TailwindCSS and DaisyUI application that allows you to interact with the SimpleContract and display its values.Users will be able to connect their metamask with steps mentioned very easily.

 # PREREQUISITES: